rajan06-singh/FileAuditing/README.md

 A.  To test the utility on Apple devices (OS X) platform:

-- Use AppleWatchdog.sh
+- Use AppleWatching.sh

 B.  To test the utility on Windows Devices platform:

-- Use WindowsWatchdog.sh
+- Use WindowsWatching.sh

 C.  Verify above scripts by capturing live events by testing: